IhabBendidi/bioval/Readme.md

 ```

 ### Other Metrics
-Other evaluation metrics, such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and Pearson Correlation Coefficient, are also available in Bioval.
+Other evaluation metricswill soon be also available in Bioval.
 Please refer to the documentation for details on how to use these metrics.

 ## Documentation
 Please refer to the docstrings in the code for detailed documentation on each metric.